A person putting numbers into a calculator to work out super contribution caps

 There are two types of super contributions:

-Concessional contributions are made from your pay before it’s taxed.
+Before tax contributions are made from your pay before it’s taxed.
 Because of this, when these contributions go into your super, you only pay 15% tax, which is usually less than the marginal tax rate.
-(If your combined income and concessional contributions are more than $250,000 a year, you may pay an additional 15% tax on some or all of your super contributions.)
+(If your combined income and before tax contributions are more than $250,000 a year, you may pay an additional 15% tax on some or all of your super contributions.)

 These contributions can include: